Ghasty001/Animated_sprites_by_Ghasty001/README.md

 # Animated Sprites by Ghasty001
 A repository with all animated sprites I made on official pokemon, who usually currently miss on Smogon's sprite project when I needed them, or just made for fun.

 All these sprites are free to use, for other projects to use *with credit*.
-The credits also apply to all the artists who made the base sprite I used for the animation (also shared with free to use consense), and all of them will be listed below.
+The credits also apply to all the artists who made the base sprite I used for the animation (also shared with free to use consent), and all of them will be listed below.

 This repository will be updated progressively when I make a new animation.
 The choice of the species itself is purely based on my personal will, and no requests are accepted.